willGraham01/PiranhasHalfyord/plot/scenes/07-hideout-infiltration.md

 ## The Vault

-Inside the vault is most of the valuables that the gang has managed to steal since Groubun begun assisting them.
+Inside the vault are most of the valuables that the gang has managed to steal since Groubun begun assisting them.
 Any animated wolves that made it from the docks will be standing idly in the room, they will not react to the party's entry.
 If the party manages to infiltrate the sewers they will enter directly into the vault (from the "ceiling") - they will be able to lift the lock on the vault from the inside without issue, and the alarm will not sound in this case.